netauth/docs/src/commands/membership/entity-membership.md

 ## Help Text

 ```
-entity-membership --ID <ID> --group <name> --action <add|remove>
+entity-membership --entity <ID> --group <name> --<add|remove>

 Add or remove the named entity from the named group.
 Both the entity
 and the group must exist already.
+  -add
+        Add the specified membership
+  -drop
+        Drop the specified membership
-  -ID string
+  -entity string
-        ID of the entity to add to the group
+        ID of the entity to add to the group (default "maldridge")
-  -action string
-        Action to perform, must be 'add' or 'remove'
   -group string
         Name of the group to add to
 ```